GUIDE 2025

 How does employee feedback improve performance?

 Ongoing feedback between managers and employees helps fuel growth, build trust and development, and remove misconstrued expectations.
-Teams benefit from increased alignments and understanding.
-When team members understand how others think of them, they can work to become better teammates.
+Teams benefit from increased alignment and understanding.
+When team members understand what others think of them, they can work to become better teammates.

-Feedback improves confidence, motivates to learn, and ultimately, is what a learner wants.
-The majority of the employees echo that they want more feedback.
+Feedback improves confidence, motivates learning, and, ultimately, is what a learner wants.
+The majority of employees echo that they want more feedback.
 Feedback, like recognition, builds employees’ sense of feeling valued.
 It aids in reinforcing positive habits and enables more of the undertaking you want to see.
 In addition, feedback builds self-awareness and allows everyone to become mindful of their actions’ impact.

 What could be the outcome if employees are not given feedback?

-The lack of feedback can impact employee performance.
-The majority of the percentage of employees claim that they work harder if they feel their efforts are being recognized.
+Lack of feedback can impact employee performance.
+Most employees claim that they work harder if they feel their efforts are being recognized.
 When managers offer less or zero feedback, it leads to higher resignations, turnover rates, and high monetary losses for your organization.

 What are the challenges with employee feedback?